Indulge in the Ultimate Sunday Lunch in Malta : 11Top Restaurant Picks

 Gerry’s Review of Our Sunday Lunch in Mgarr

-Around the coast and in Valletta there are a good choice of restaurants if you search them out but many of these restaurants cater for tourists.
+Around the coast and in Valletta there are a good choice of restaurants if you search them out but many cater for tourists.
 So being told to go inland and off the beaten track for more traditional fare is just what I love.

 Romano greeted us very cheerfully, he discussed Colleen’s choices in detail and helped her choose a meal.
 It felt very professional and he even chose a local wine for us, which was perfect with the meal.